Bands of America: Adjudication

 The adjudication system used by Bands of America is a single-tier "criteria reference system, in which a band showing proficiency in particular criteria, or meeting certain criteria at a certain level."
 Each adjudicator is assigned a specific category, or caption.
 Judges are assigned a specific area in which he or she focuses - in the press box or on the field.
 Bands will receive a recorded evaluation and scoresheet from each judge.
 The system has a strong emphasis on the Music General Effect, which accounts for 40% of the total score, as scores for Individual and Ensemble performance are averaged for both Music and Visual categories.
 According to the Adjudication Handbook a band's achievement (total score) is based on the content of the performance, as well as the quality of the performance.
 The Ensemble and Individual Performance scores in each category are averaged.

 The manual and contest procedures utilized by Bands of America have been licensed to or adopted whole, or in part, by other organizations hosting marching band competitions.
 As a result, Bands of America functions as a de facto governing body who determines the adjudication and competitive attributes of marching band competitions throughout the United States.
 However, Bands of America is not organized as a governing body.
 It instead operates almost exclusively as an event promoter, producer, host, and music education advocacy organization.
 Changes to the attributes of Bands of America championships are made by the Music for All board of directors, who regularly appoint an advisory committee composed of directors from participating bands to provide input on all aspects of Bands of America's programs and events.

 Past champions

 Grand National Championships (1976–present)

 From 1976 to 1979, Grand National Championships were hosted at the University of Wisconsin–Whitewater in June of each year.
 In 1980, the Grand National Championships weekend transitioned to November where it has remained since.
 The class system was realigned in 1980, 1986, and in 2009.

-Summer National Championships (1980–1989)

-In 1980, the Summer Workshop and Festival was relaunched as the Summer National Championship.
-The 1989 Summer National Champion, Christian Brothers, was a combined band representing four schools from the Chicago metro-area: Brother Rice, Mother McAuley, St. Laurence, and Queen of Peace high schools.
-Below is an incomplete list of champions: